kannankvs/md2/Command-Reference.md

 **config interface startup**

 This command is for administratively bringing up the Physical interface or port channel interface.
-TBD: What should user do to make it effective? "show interfaces status" still shows as down even after executing this command.
+TBD9: What should user do to make it effective? "show interfaces status" still shows as down even after executing this command.
 AI: It works in other DUT.
 Not an issue.

   - Usage: